MycroftAI/documentation/docs/using-mycroft-ai/customizations/stt-engine.md

   }
 ```

-## GoVivaci
+## GoVivace

-[GoVivaci](https://www.govivace.com/) is a for-profit company that has a [proprietary STT engine](https://www.govivace.com/products/automatic-speech-recognition-asr/).
+[GoVivace](https://www.govivace.com/) is a for-profit company that has a [proprietary STT engine](https://www.govivace.com/products/automatic-speech-recognition-asr/).

 ### Account Setup